marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

 This discusses registers that address the stack frame.

-.. index:: STACK_POINTER_REGNUM
+.. macro:: STACK_POINTER_REGNUM

-MacroSTACK_POINTER_REGNUMThe register number of the stack pointer register, which must also be a fixed register according to ``FIXED_REGISTERS``.
+  The register number of the stack pointer register, which must also be a fixed register according to ``FIXED_REGISTERS``.
 On most machines, the hardware determines which register this is.

-.. index:: FRAME_POINTER_REGNUM
+.. macro:: FRAME_POINTER_REGNUM

-MacroFRAME_POINTER_REGNUMThe register number of the frame pointer register, which is used to access automatic variables in the stack frame.
+  The register number of the frame pointer register, which is used to access automatic variables in the stack frame.
 On some machines, the hardware determines which register this is.
 On other machines, you can choose any register you wish for this purpose.

-.. index:: HARD_FRAME_POINTER_REGNUM
+.. macro:: HARD_FRAME_POINTER_REGNUM

-MacroHARD_FRAME_POINTER_REGNUMOn some machines the offset between the frame pointer and starting offset of the automatic variables is not known until after register allocation has been done (for example, because the saved registers are between these two locations).
+  On some machines the offset between the frame pointer and starting offset of the automatic variables is not known until after register allocation has been done (for example, because the saved registers are between these two locations).
 On those machines, define ``FRAME_POINTER_REGNUM`` the number of a special, fixed register to be used internally until the offset is known, and define ``HARD_FRAME_POINTER_REGNUM`` to be the actual hard register number used for the frame pointer.

   You should define this macro only in the very rare circumstances when it is not possible to calculate the offset between the frame pointer and the automatic variables until after register allocation has been completed.
 When this macro is defined, you must also indicate in your definition of ``ELIMINABLE_REGS`` how to eliminate ``FRAME_POINTER_REGNUM`` into either ``HARD_FRAME_POINTER_REGNUM`` or ``STACK_POINTER_REGNUM``.

   Do not define this macro if it would be the same as ``FRAME_POINTER_REGNUM``.

-.. index:: ARG_POINTER_REGNUM
+.. macro:: ARG_POINTER_REGNUM

-MacroARG_POINTER_REGNUMThe register number of the arg pointer register, which is used to access the function's argument list.
+  The register number of the arg pointer register, which is used to access the function's argument list.
 On some machines, this is the same as the frame pointer register.
 On some machines, the hardware determines which register this is.
 On other machines, you can choose any register you wish for this purpose.
 If this is not the same register as the frame pointer register, then you must mark it as a fixed register according to ``FIXED_REGISTERS``, or arrange to be able to eliminate it (see :ref:`elimination`).

-.. index:: HARD_FRAME_POINTER_IS_FRAME_POINTER
+.. macro:: HARD_FRAME_POINTER_IS_FRAME_POINTER

-MacroHARD_FRAME_POINTER_IS_FRAME_POINTERDefine this to a preprocessor constant that is nonzero if ``hard_frame_pointer_rtx`` and ``frame_pointer_rtx`` should be the same.
+  Define this to a preprocessor constant that is nonzero if ``hard_frame_pointer_rtx`` and ``frame_pointer_rtx`` should be the same.
 The default definition is :samp:`(HARD_FRAME_POINTER_REGNUM == FRAME_POINTER_REGNUM)`; you only need to define this macro if that definition is not suitable for use in preprocessor conditionals.

-.. index:: HARD_FRAME_POINTER_IS_ARG_POINTER
+.. macro:: HARD_FRAME_POINTER_IS_ARG_POINTER

-MacroHARD_FRAME_POINTER_IS_ARG_POINTERDefine this to a preprocessor constant that is nonzero if ``hard_frame_pointer_rtx`` and ``arg_pointer_rtx`` should be the same.
+  Define this to a preprocessor constant that is nonzero if ``hard_frame_pointer_rtx`` and ``arg_pointer_rtx`` should be the same.
 The default definition is :samp:`(HARD_FRAME_POINTER_REGNUM == ARG_POINTER_REGNUM)`; you only need to define this macro if that definition is not suitable for use in preprocessor conditionals.

-.. index:: RETURN_ADDRESS_POINTER_REGNUM
+.. macro:: RETURN_ADDRESS_POINTER_REGNUM

-MacroRETURN_ADDRESS_POINTER_REGNUMThe register number of the return address pointer register, which is used to access the current function's return address from the stack.
+  The register number of the return address pointer register, which is used to access the current function's return address from the stack.
 On some machines, the return address is not at a fixed offset from the frame pointer or stack pointer or argument pointer.
 This register can be defined to point to the return address on the stack, and then be converted by ``ELIMINABLE_REGS`` into either the frame pointer or stack pointer.

   Do not define this macro unless there is no other way to get the return address from the stack.

-.. index:: STATIC_CHAIN_REGNUM
+.. macro:: STATIC_CHAIN_REGNUM

-MacroSTATIC_CHAIN_REGNUM
-.. index:: STATIC_CHAIN_INCOMING_REGNUM

-MacroSTATIC_CHAIN_INCOMING_REGNUMRegister numbers used for passing a function's static chain pointer.
+  Register numbers used for passing a function's static chain pointer.
 If register windows are used, the register number as seen by the called function is ``STATIC_CHAIN_INCOMING_REGNUM``, while the register number as seen by the calling function is ``STATIC_CHAIN_REGNUM``.
 If these registers are the same, ``STATIC_CHAIN_INCOMING_REGNUM`` need not be defined.

   The static chain register need not be a fixed register.

   If the static chain is passed in memory, these macros should not be defined; instead, the ``TARGET_STATIC_CHAIN`` hook should be used.

-.. function:: rtx TARGET_STATIC_CHAIN(const_tree fndecl_or_type,bool incoming_p)
+.. function:: rtx TARGET_STATIC_CHAIN (const_tree fndecl_or_type, bool incoming_p)

   This hook replaces the use of ``STATIC_CHAIN_REGNUM`` et al for targets that may use different static chain locations for different